FAA warns that staffing shortage will delay flights in NYC

 Departing and arriving flights could be delayed up to two hours at John F. Kennedy International, LaGuardia and Newark (New Jersey) Liberty International airports, the FAA said.

-The FAA said passengers should check with their airline for information about particular flights.
+The agency said passengers should check with their airline for information about particular flights.

 “Due to the availability of staff tonight, the FAA must reduce the flow of aircraft in certain airspace serving New York City to maintain safety,” the FAA said in a statement Monday afternoon.